Beat the ATS Every Time: The Complete Guide

 How ATS Software Actually Works

-What the ATS does:
+What the ATS may do:

 1. Parses your resume into structured data fields